 If the burrow-nesting petrels lose an egg or a chick, there is no time to re-nest, and of course they can only afford the energy input of one per clutch.
 Sooties take several years before reaching breeding age also.
 Therefore, more or less any weka predation would send a nascent colony spiralling towards functional extinction, with only a few pairs of unsuccessfully breeding adults hanging on for any time.
 So if we were to have a go at re-creating Puangiangi as a seabird island, the weka would have to go.
 Weka are worthy of protection in their own right and ironically we have funded a project to re-introduce weka to an area of the upper south, so it’s not actually a no-brainer to choose seabirds over weka.
 However, there are more areas where weka are safe than there are islands where seabirds are safe, so we chose seabirds.
 Peter was able to secure a permit to catch weka and relocate them to the mainland, so the project was under way from our point of view.

-Burrow-nesting seabirds were holding on on Puangiangi and on Tinui’s southern satellite Takawhero into the 1980s.
+Sooty shearwater, one of the bigger burrow-nesting seabirds, were holding on on Puangiangi and on Tinui’s southern satellite Takawhero into the 1980s.
 Ross Webber was well aware of them, and indeed had found a chick and kept it at his house for a short time, trying to feed it on bacon scraps.
-Visiting field workers, including Peter, had found remnant sooty colonies in the southern and north-eastern forests and Peter brought out a predator trap for Ross to deploy in the southern colony.
-We found the remnants of the trap during May 2012.
+Visiting field workers, including Peter, had found remnant sooty colonies in the southern and north-eastern forests and Peter brought out some predator traps for Ross to deploy in the southern colony.
+We found the remnants of one during May 2012.
 But, as the rats slowly got on top of Ross, they slowly got on top of the sooties.
 It’s highly predictable that sooties would be the last burrow-nester there: they are bigger and feistier than the fairy prions, fluttering shearwaters and diving petrels that are generally more common in Puangiangi’s latitude, and would be a match for a rat or a weka coming down a burrow, leading with its head.
 That protection would extend to incubated eggs, but after the egg hatches and the adults leave the nestling for longer and longer periods to go as far as the Polar Front to gather food, then the insidious numbers game of predation begins.
 That game was over perhaps a hundred years ago or more for the smaller and comparatively defenceless petrels and prions, but sooties hung on longest, before being wiped out or driven away.

-Ross was pretty clear in conversation with Sue and me that he considered the sooties to be present to this day, but Peter and I looked for the old southern colony during what would be peak fledging week in May 2012.
+Ross was pretty clear in conversation with Sue and me that he considered the sooties to be present for all of his tenure, but Peter and I looked for the old southern colony during what would be peak fledging week in May 2012.
 We should have found the old burrows to be clean, with squirts of bright white droppings away from the entrances, clean beaten ground from all the comings and goings and gardening, and a distinctive smell to the burrows.
 Instead we found cobwebby burrows, drifts of leaves blocking others, penguins in some others and weka following us around.
 We were to be starting from scratch, but of course the island was at least rat-free thanks to the efforts of 1999 described in another article.

 So, let battle commence.
 It’s an important job every trip to catch as many weka as we can fit into the pen Dad built for them in the shed.
 Once in the pen, they get to forage for insects and worms in the leaf litter we bring in, and eat specially prepared meals and our leftovers- cheese, pasta, eggs, blue cod frames.
 In reality they mainly occupy themselves knocking over their water, trying to escape and staring balefully at us when they jump on to the top of the sacking we have hung as little refuges for the more timid weka to hide from their more aggressive brethren.
 We try to limit catching to near the end of a trip so we hold them for as short a time as possible, and they are largely very resilient.
 To start with, we transported them in cardboard or Corflute carry boxes, but after a near miss with one in its box almost being blown over the side of Aston’s barge, and the fact they just would not settle in the boxes, scrabbling around the whole trip into Garne and Saville Scenic Reserve, Claire made up some heavy canvas bags with tie tops.
 Like most birds, they settle well in the dark of the bags, even travelling two-up without incident if we run out of bags.
 At the release point they are tipped out of the bags and they orient themselves and run off impressively.
 We removed the 100th weka early in December 2015 and several times have thought we have gotten the last one.
 I’m still aware of a very few as I write though.